qemu/qemu/docs/system/target-arm.rst

 A Linux 2.6 test image is available on the QEMU web site.
 More information is available in the QEMU mailing-list archive.

-The following options are specific to the ARM emulation:

-``-semihosting``
-   Enable semihosting syscall emulation.

-   On ARM this implements the \"Angel\" interface.

-   Note that this allows guest direct access to the host filesystem, so should only be used with trusted guest OS.